tsaichiehhuang/BlogHub/README.md

 #### (3) [IsLogin](https://github.com/tsaichiehhuang/BlogHub/blob/main/src/components/IsLogin.tsx)

 -   Check if the user is logged in and display the relevant content (e.g., create article button, edit article button).
+-   Also check if the user is author or common user

 ## 3. Learn More